AutoViML/AutoViz/README.md

 ![logo](images/logo.png)

 Unlock the power of **AutoViz** to visualize any dataset, any size, with just a single line of code!
-Plus, now you can save these interactive charts as HTML files automatically with the `html` setting.
+Plus, now you can get a quick assessment of your dataset's quality and fix DQ issues through the FixDQ() function.

 [![Pepy Downloads](https://pepy.tech/badge/autoviz)](https://pepy.tech/project/autoviz)
 [![Pepy Downloads per week](https://pepy.tech/badge/autoviz/week)](https://pepy.tech/project/autoviz)